Shopify/shopify-theme-inspector/README.md

 3. Navigate to the Shopify tab, located in the top group of tabs in Chrome DevTools.
 4. Click the **↻** (Load Profile) button to request and view your Liquid profile [flamegraph](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html#Description).

-**Note:** Shopify partner collaborator accounts will not be able to profile a store even with full access permission.
-Shopify will work on this issue, however, there is no timeline on when it will be done.
+**Note:** Development stores cannot generate a liquid profiled.
+Shopify is working on this issue.

 ## Share your Performance Wins!
 We would love to learn how you use this tool and solve your Liquid rendering issues.
 Please share by [making a comment here](https://github.com/Shopify/shopify-theme-inspector/issues/41) and/or tweet us about your win [@shopifydevs](https://twitter.com/shopifydevs).